 Most educators enter their profession to change students’ lives for the better, leaving an indelible impression with hopes that a pupil will go on to change the world.

-For Long Valley Middle School’s House 6-2 Social Studies teacher Matt Marciano, having his students change the world now, rather than later, is his main focus.
+For ’s House 6-2 Social Studies teacher Matt Marciano, having his students change the world now, rather than later, is his main focus.

 Marciano entered the district four years ago, and is currently instructing his third year of the annual Change The World project, where all 110 of his students choose a theme, or problem in the world, how it affects society, and come up with goals and problem solutions to fix it.